creativenucleus/rpi-public/pimoroni-presto/calendar/README.md

 You can also set URLs in the ICS_SOURCES list.
 These will be loaded on startup.

+For Google Calendar, follow [the instructions: Sync or view your calendar -> Get your calendar (view only)](https://support.google.com/calendar/answer/37648?hl=en#zippy=%2Cget-your-calendar-view-only)

 ### Upload

 Upload `main.py` and `config.py` to the Presto if you'd like it to be the default booting program.